-\begin{enumerate} \item We describe a range of new algorithms for TSC and place them in the context of those described in the bake off. \item We compare performance of the new algorithms on the current UCR archive datasets in a bake off redux. \item We contribute $30$ new univariate datasets to the TSC archive and evaluate the best in category on this new data. \item We analyse the factors that drive performance and discuss the merits of different approaches. \end{enumerate}
+\begin{enumerate} \item We describe a range of new algorithms for TSC and place them in the context of those described in the bake off. \item We compare performance of the new algorithms on the current UCR archive datasets in a univariate classification bake off redux. \item We release $30$ new univariate datasets donated by various researchers through the TSC GitHub repository and compare the best in category on these new datasets. \item We analyse the factors that drive performance and discuss the merits of different approaches. \end{enumerate}

 To select algorithms, we use the same criteria as the bake off.
 Firstly, the algorithm must have been published post bake off in a high quality conference or journal (or be an extension of such an algorithm).
-Secondly, it must have been evaluated on some subset of the UCR/UEA datasets.
-Thirdly, source code must be available and easily adaptable to the time series machine learning tools we use.
+Secondly, it must have been evaluated on one of the UCR/UEA dataset releases, or on a subset thereof, with reasoning provided for any datasets that are missing.
+Thirdly, source code must be available and easily adaptable to the time series machine learning tools we use (i.e. usable or easily wrappable in a Java or Python environment).
+Further explanation on our tools and reproducing our experiments is available in Appendix~\ref{app:code}.
+We describe many algorithms which inevitably leads to many acronyms and possible naming confusion.
+We direct the reader to Table~\ref{tab:algorithms} for a summary of the algorithms used and the associated reference.
 Section~\ref{sec:definitions} describes the core terminology relating to TSC.
 Section~\ref{sec:proc} summarises how we conduct experimental evaluations of classifiers.
 We describe the latest TSC algorithms included in this bake off in Section~\ref{sec:algos}.
-This section also describes the first set of experiments that link to the previous bake off.
+This section also describes the first set of experiments that link to the previous bake off: for each category of algorithms we compare the latest classifiers with the best in class from~\cite{bagnall17bakeoff}.
 Section~\ref{sec:results} extends the experimental evaluation to include the new datasets.
 Section~\ref{Sec:analysis} investigates variation in performance in more detail.
 Finally, we conclude and discuss future direction in Section~\ref{sec:conc}.